COMPLETE VS COMPLEMENTARY MEAL

 Raw Love Pets meals have been registered as ‘complementary’ meals.
 We made a conscious decision to opt for complementary rather than complete meal status, because we question the value of minimum daily requirements stipulated by Act 36; and we question the notion that the same meal is ‘complete’ for each individual animal.
 In our opinion these criteria are subjective at best.
 Also, considering how these Act 36 values fluctuate, our doubts are well founded.
 More importantly, these values are based on dehydrated, processed foods and therefore not relevant or applicable to real, uncooked food bursting with nutrients.

-As a complementary meal, we are able/allowed to adapt our recipes to include seasonal items in the vegetable & fruit component, such as blueberries, chia and moringa (all classed as superfoods) as and when they are available.
+With complementary meal status, we are able/allowed to adapt our recipes to include seasonal items in the vegetable & fruit component, such as blueberries, chia and moringa (all classed as superfoods) as and when they are available.
 Should we have obtained complete meal status, we would not be allowed to make such changes thereby depriving our meals from offering as much variety as possible.
 With complementary meal status we are also not obliged to add chemical and artificial nutritional elements to reach pre-determined levels.
 Elements such as lime (for calcium) which is does not align with biologically appropriate feeding and optimum nutrient absorbtion.